shubhmjain30/notes/javascript/javascript-roadmap.md

 [[javascript-object-model.md]]

 One of the most profound paradigm shifts required for JavaScript mastery is moving away from the familiar mental model of classical inheritance and embracing the language's true object system: prototypal delegation.
-The class keyword, introduced in ES6, is a powerful and convenient abstraction, but it is crucial to understand that it is syntactic sugar layered over this underlying prototypal mechanism.1
+The class keyword, introduced in ES6, is a powerful and convenient abstraction, but it is crucial to understand that it is syntactic sugar layered over this underlying prototypal mechanism.

 ### **4.1.
-The \[\[Prototype\]\] Chain: Behavior Delegation**
+The \[\[Prototype\]\] Chain: Behaviour Delegation**

 At the heart of JavaScript's object model is the \[\[Prototype\]\] chain.
 -   **Core Concept:** Nearly every object in JavaScript has an internal property, denoted in the specification as \[\[Prototype\]\], which is a link to another object.
 When a property or method is accessed on an object, and the engine cannot find it directly on that object, it follows the \[\[Prototype\]\] link to the next object in the chain and continues the search there.
-This process repeats until the property is found or the chain ends.1
+This process repeats until the property is found or the chain ends.
--   **Delegation, Not Inheritance:** This mechanism is fundamentally **behavior delegation**.
+-   **Delegation, Not Inheritance:** This mechanism is fundamentally **behaviour delegation**.
 An object does not receive a _copy_ of properties from its prototype; instead, it _delegates_ the responsibility of handling a property or method look-up to another object.
 This is a crucial distinction from classical inheritance, where behavior is copied from a parent class into a child instance.1
 -   **The End of the Chain:** All normal prototype chains terminate at the built-in Object.prototype.
 This object contains common utilities like .toString(), .valueOf(), and .hasOwnProperty(), which is why they are available on all standard objects in the language.19

 ### **4.2.
 The OLOO Pattern: Objects-Linking-to-Other-Objects**